-Ah PackSize - Battery pack capacity.
+PackSize - Battery pack capacity.
 Settings are from 1Ah to 3000Ah.
 0-50Ah are in 1 Ah increments.
 50Ah-3000Ah are in 10Ah increments.

 Full Vlt - Full Voltage.
 Set this to the maximum voltage your battery reaches at the end of charge.
-This will be used to sync the meter's 100% SoC reading when the battery reaches this voltage level.
-Typically this value is 3.65V per cell.
-So a 12V (4 cell) battery is 4 x 3.65 = 14.6V, subtract .2V for charger accuracy tolerance = 14.4V full voltage setting.
-You may also calculate your maximum voltage by the following table:
+This will be used to sync the meter's 100% SoC reading when the battery reaches this preset level.
+You can calculate your maximum voltage by the following table: